twelsh37/twospace/PHASE2_DRIZZLE_README.md

 ## Logging and Database Audit

-All database operations, migrations, and audit trail events are logged server-side using Winston.
-Logs are stored in `frontend/logs/` with daily rotation and 30-day retention.
-There are separate logs for system and application events.
+All database operations, migrations, and audit trail events are logged server-side using a console-based logger.
+Logs are output to the console and are viewable in the Vercel dashboard (or your serverless provider's logs UI).
+There are separate logs for system and application events, labelled accordingly.

-- **Admins**: Use logs to audit database changes, investigate errors, and monitor system health.
+- **Admins**: Use the Vercel dashboard to audit database changes, investigate errors, and monitor system health.
-- **Users**: If you encounter database issues, provide the relevant log file to admins for troubleshooting.
+- **Users**: If you encounter database issues, notify the admin, who can review logs in the Vercel dashboard for troubleshooting.
-- **Log Location**: `frontend/logs/`
+- **Why?** Vercel and other serverless platforms do not support persistent file storage.
+Console logging is the recommended approach for compatibility and reliability.

 This logging system supports database troubleshooting, audit trails, and compliance.